kailaix/AdFem.jl/docs/src/inv_viscoelasticity_earth.md

 ## Strike-slip Fault

+In this example, we consider a layer model.
+In each layer, $\eta$ is a constant.
+The left panel in the following graph shows the ground truth, while the inversion result is shown in the right panel.
+We can see the inverted $\eta$ is quite accurate after 2000 iterations.

 | True model                   | Inverted result                  |
 | ---------------------------- | -------------------------------- |
 | ![](./assets/visco-earth/strikeslip-visco-model.png) | ![](./assets/visco-earth/strikeslip-inv_visco.png) |

-We also show the inversion results in each iteration:
+We show the inversion results in each iteration:

 ```@raw html
 <center>